aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 resource "snowsql_exec" "role_grant_all" {
   name = local.name

-  # grant all privileges on all (future) objects during the resource creation
   create {
     statements = <<-EOT
       GRANT ALL PRIVILEGES ON ALL TABLES IN DATABASE ${snowflake_database.database.name} TO ROLE ${snowflake_role.role.name};